Adiós, Sabata: Reception

-In contemporary reviews, Tom Milne of the Monthly Film Bulletin reviewed a dubbed version of the film.
+Tom Milne of the Monthly Film Bulletin reviewed a dubbed version of the film in 1973.
 Milne found that "the rather routine proceedings are enlivened from time to time by ingeniously macabre details like the model ship firing from all guns with which Skimmel executes informers, or the "flamenco of death" (spurs glittering ominously on drumming heels) with which Gitano announced the end of enemies of the revolution."
 Milne commented on "it is a pity that so much of the action is clogged up by that old stand-by of the Italian Western-extras falling off roofs in graceful death-falls.
 This time the supply of cannon-fodder destined for identical deaths is apparently inexhaustible."